guihleao/CarteMarbehan/README.md

 * Script for analysing OSM data
 * Make a sequence diagram for JS functions
 * Display list as a function of map view, link map icons and list.
-* Find smart ways of handling opening hours data...
+* Find smarter ways of handling opening hours data...